Joe Quesada: Techniques and materials

 When illustrating, Quesada begins with sketches much smaller than the actual size at which he will render the final drawing.
 He employs a Cintiq drawing tablet when he desires to do a "tighter" digital layout of an illustration.
 When sketching figures, he will sometimes use photographic reference, and incorporate the photos directly into his sketches during the process of finalizing a layout.
 Once he makes a final decision on a layout, he will then print it out at full size, and use a light box to pencil it, sometimes altering elements in the design such as lighting or other details.

 Media appearances

 In Kevin Smith's 1995 film Mallrats Quesada is credited as an artist for the opening sequence featuring fictional comic books covers.
-He appears in the closing scene of Chasing Amy, alongside frequent collaborator and inker Jimmy Palmiotti, signing comic books at a convention.
+He also appears in the closing scene of Smith's Chasing Amy, alongside frequent collaborator and inker Jimmy Palmiotti, signing comic books at a convention.
 He later appeared as a pizza delivery man in Smith's 2001 film Jay and Silent Bob Strike Back.

 Quesada was one of a number of comics creators that appeared in Once Upon A Time The Super Heroes, a 2002 documentary about the creation and evolution of comic book superheroes.

 Quesada voices Joe, the owner of the "Q's Cup O' Joe" coffee shop, in the 2017 Spider-Man animated series.
 The character is modeled after Quesada.